 This timeframe, coupled with the scale of our programs, require us to plan ahead in the medium-to-long term, if we are to maintain our skill capability.
 Critical to this is to better anticipate our future needs.

 Our future is now, and we must prepare for it.
-As a major player in Naval defence, we must be an active contributor to the development and preparation of the skills needed to drive our industry into the future.
+As a major player in Naval defence, we must strive to prepare the skills of the future.
 Our commitment to the next generation is not only about recruiting talent, it is above all about promoting their inclusion in the company and integrating them into the group's important decisions.

-In France, over the last three years, we have recruited more than 4,500 new employees and we will continue to recruit, particularly in production and new high-tech professions.
-By the end of this year, more than 400 work-study students will join our group!
+We have recruited more than 4,500 new employees over the last three years and we will continue to recruit, particularly in production and new high-tech professions.
+At the start of the school year 2020, more than 400 work-study students had joined our group!

 While it is essential that we nourish ourselves with the dynamism and ideas of these young generations and everything they have to offer, it is also important to make work-study programs a pathway for the development of diversity in the company.
 We still need to make further progress in recruiting work-study students with disabilities, and working to fully integrate them into our company.
 We must also make progress in gender diversity and the recruitment of female talent on work-study programs, because careers in the naval defence are open to everyone, men and women, in engineering and design as well as in production!

-Pierre Éric Pommellet, Chairman and Chief Executive Officer from Naval Group
+Pierre Éric Pommellet, Naval Group Chairman and Chief Executive Officer